Live Virtual Medicare Boot Camp®—Hospital Version

 Are there recordings of the sessions?

 In the event a participant is unable to attend a particular session, recordings will be made available for the duration of the course and a limited time after to allow the participant to complete the quiz required for CEUs.
-Class participation and breakout sessions are an important part of the learning experience for the course.
+Class participation is an important part of the learning experience for the course.
 Students are expected to attend scheduled classes whenever possible.

 Does this course prepare participants for coding certification?